GraceGu33/spring-examples/spring-database/spring-database-test/in-memory-db-test3/README.md

 Running the sample
 -------

-You can run the tests from the command line:
+You can run the tests:

+* from the command line with

 		mvn clean test

+* under Eclipse, select the project then launch the configuration

+		in-memory-db-test3_clean_test.launch